Paul Clement (football manager): Swansea City

-Clement was appointed as the new head coach of Premier League club Swansea City on 3 January 2017, with the club in the relegation zone having sacked their second manager of the season, Bob Bradley.
+Clement was appointed as the new head coach of Premier League club Swansea City on 3 January 2017, with the club in the relegation zone having dismissed their second manager of the season, Bob Bradley.
 Claude Makélélé joined him as his assistant; Clement and Makélélé had previously coached at Paris Saint-Germain.

 Clement recorded his first victory as Swansea boss with a 3–2 win over Jürgen Klopp's Liverpool.
 Clement was named Premier League Manager of the Month for January after a successful first month in charge, earning nine points in four games for Swansea.
 Under his guidance, Swansea won 26 points from 18 games, ultimately securing the club's Premier League status.
 Clement was nominated for Manager of the Season in recognition of this achievement.

 After a poor start to the 2017–18 season, Clement was criticised for playing "boring" and "negative" football, with some Swansea fans questioning his tactical decisions.
 Others, notably The Guardian journalist Stuart James, criticised chairman Huw Jenkins and the club's American owners for a poor transfer window, in which the club sold key performers Fernando Llorente and Gylfi Sigurðsson from the previous season.
-Clement was sacked on 20 December 2017, leaving the club bottom of the league table and four points adrift of safety.
+Clement was dismissed on 20 December 2017, leaving the club bottom of the league table and four points adrift of safety.

 Reading

 Jaap Stam left Championship club Reading by mutual consent on 21 March 2018; Clement was announced as his successor two days later on a three-year contract.
-He was sacked on 6 December 2018 after poor results left the club outside of the relegation zone only on goal difference.
+He was dismissed on 6 December 2018 after poor results left the club outside of the relegation zone only on goal difference.

 Cercle Brugge

 Clement was appointed as the new head coach of Cercle Brugge on 3 July 2020 on a three-year contract.
-He was sacked on 1 February 2021.
+He was dismissed on 1 February 2021.

 Everton

-On 31 January 2022, Clement was appointed as a first team coach at Everton as part of Frank Lampard's new backroom staff.
-He left the club almost one year later on 23 January 2023, following Lampard's sacking as manager.
+On 31 January 2022, Clement was appointed as a first team coach at Everton as part of Frank Lampard's backroom staff.
+Clement left the club almost one year later on 23 January 2023, following Lampard's dismissal as manager.

+Asteras Tripolis

+On 12 September 2024, it was reported that Clement was set to join Claude Makélélé as his assistant at top-flight Greek side Asteras Tripolis, a reversal of their coaching roles at Swansea City.
+However, Makelele left the club three weeks later, allegedly over board interference in his squad selections and tactics.

+Brazil

+In May 2025, he returned to work with Carlo Ancelotti, joining his coaching staff with the Brazil national team.